GAMS-dev/miro/README.md

 * RSQLite
 * digest

+MIRO will install these packages automatically when you first launch it.
+When using certain graphs and especially in the MIRO Configuration mode, the following additional packages are required:

+* plotly
+* xts
+* dygraphs
+* leaflet
+* leaflet.minicharts
+* timevis
+* DT

+MIRO will install these when it detects that they are required.

 If you want to use gdx as a file exchange with GAMS (which is the default for all sample models), you will also need to install either the gdxrrwMIO package, which you can find [here](https://git.gams.com/fproske/gmswebui).